Shanidar Cave: Shanidar 1

 More recent analysis of Shanidar 1 by Washington University Professor Erik Trinkaus and Dr. Sébastien Villotte of the French National Centre for Scientific Research confirm that bony growths in his ear canals would have resulted in extensive hearing loss.
 These bony growths support a diagnosis of diffuse idiopathic skeletal hyperostosis (DISH), also known as Forestier's disease.
 This diagnosis would make Shanidar 1 the oldest hominin specimen clearly presenting this systemic condition.
 The researchers found these bone growths in multiple places all over the partial skeleton.

-As a result of the healing of his injuries, Shanidar 1 lived a substantial amount of time before his death.
-If the Neanderthals did perform surgery on Shanidar 1, this proves that their methods were successful in sustaining life.
-Considering that all the injuries were healed during this time period may lead to the reasoning that this individual was kept alive for a reason.
-According to paleoanthropologist Erik Trinkaus, Shanidar must have been aided by others in order to survive his injuries.
-Due to all of the injuries and side effects of trauma, it was very unlikely that this individual could independently provide for his family implying he may have been kept alive due to a high status within society or a repository of cultural knowledge.
+Based on the healing of his injuries, Shanidar 1 lived with them for a substantial time before his death.
+Assuming that Neanderthals did perform surgery on Shanidar 1, his recovery demonstrates that their methods were successful in sustaining life.
+The prolonged survival of an individual with significant disabilities has also provided the basis for conjecture about Neanderthal social behavior.
+According to paleoanthropologist Erik Trinkaus, Shanidar 1 must have been aided by others in order to survive his injuries.
+Due to the chronic effects of trauma, it was unlikely that this individual could independently provide for his family, so his post-injury lifespan may imply that he was kept alive due to his high social status or valuable cultural knowledge.

-This evidence has led to speculation that the Neanderthals had some sort of altruistic characteristics with the possibility of the presence of ethos within the Neanderthal community.
-The discovery of stone tools found in proximity to these individuals allows us to deduce that the Neanderthals exhibited enough intelligence to make everyday life easier for themselves.
-Maybe this knowledge surpasses basic comprehension to include characteristics such as humility and compassion which have the most known presence in Homo sapiens.
-These individuals may have had the capacity to show empathy to others and come to the understanding that life has meaning - causing them to want to help Shanidar 1.
+This evidence has also led to speculation about Neanderthals' capacity for altruistic behavior and the presence of ethos in the Neanderthal communities.
+The discovery of stone tools found in proximity to these individuals demonstrates that Neanderthals exhibited the intelligence to make everyday life easier for themselves, and their cognitive ability may have surpassed basic comprehension to include characteristics such as humility and compassion commonly associated with Homo sapiens.
+These individuals may have exhibited empathy or attached abstract meaning to life that caused them to want to help Shanidar 1.